Skip to content

 Configure IPsec Phase 2

 Add a new IPsec tunnel Phase 2 entry, with the following settings.
-You need to create an entry for tunnel 1 and 2, making the appropriate changes for the IP addresses for local and remote network:
+Create two separate Phase 2 entries (one for tunnel 1 and one for tunnel 2), adjusting the IP addresses for local and remote networks accordingly:

 • General Information